Arifoods/.github/profile/README.md

 ---

-We see code as flavor, architecture as recipe, and community as table.
+We see code as flavor, architecture as recipe, and teamwork as the table.
-Let’s cook amazing things together
+Let’s build amazing things together

 — The Arifoods SA Team